MxMarx/G-Code-Generator/README.md

     || Created by Russell Marx, 2019 ||
     %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

-  This MATLAB class generates g-code files for injections and cannula insertion.
+  This MATLAB class generates g-code files for injections and cannula insertion with a stereotaxic surgery robot.
+  To build the robot, see https://github.com/MxMarx/Stereotaxic-Surgery-Robot

   First, add "gCode.m" to the MATLAB path, or change your MATLAB folder to the file's location.